threefoldfoundation/info_sdk/src/tfgrid_demo/website.md

 ![](./img/website_3.png)

-### Select the Payment Currency
+### Select Your Payment Currency

-Choose how you would like to pay for the internet capacity you're going to use to deploy your website
+Choose how you would like to pay for the internet capacity you're going to use to deploy your website.

 ![](./img/website_4.png)

 ### Pay for Your Capacity by using a Stellar Wallet